A Table Full Of Joy

 • Turn the dough out onto a floured surface and knead a few more times to finish bringing the dough together.
 Place the dough back into the bowl and refrigerate for 10 minutes- you want to keep the dough cold and the butter from melting.

-• Cover with plastic wrap and allow the dough to relax for at least 2 hours in the fridge or overnight.
+• Cover the dough with plastic wrap and allow it to relax for at least 2 hours in the fridge or overnight.
+See notes for what to do with the second piece of pie crust.

-• Preheat oven to 400°F and pierce pie crust bottom and sides with a fork.
+• Preheat the oven to 400°F and pierce the pie crust's bottom and sides with a fork.

-• Lay a piece of parchment paper on top of the pie crust then fill the pie crust with rice, sugar, or pie weights.
-Bake for 11 minutes, then remove the rice/sugar and parchment and continue bake for another 10 minutes.
+• Lay a piece of parchment paper on top of the pie crust, then fill the pie crust with rice, sugar, or pie weights.
+Bake for 11 minutes, then remove the rice/sugar and parchment and continue baking for another 10 minutes.
 The crust will start to brown.

 • Set aside until ready to fill.

-• While baking crust, whisk heavy cream, milk, eggs and yolks, and vanilla together until well combined.
+• While baking the crust, whisk together the heavy cream, milk, eggs, egg yolks, and vanilla until well combined.

 1 cup heavy cream, 1 cup whole milk, 3 large eggs, 2 large egg yolks, 1 teaspoon vanilla